 I figured out the ins and outs of buying decades ago.
 When I became a tech entrepreneur in the 1980s after being a sales professional for many years, the differences between the Sell Side and the Buy Side became obvious.

-When I began hiring and managing, it hit me that a decision to buy anything – leadership training, software – was more complex than I had realized.
+When I began hiring and managing, it hit me that a decision to buy anything – leadership training, software – was more complex than I had realized when I was a seller merely trying to place solutions.
 As a responsible leader, I had to first try to resolve the problem internally, understand the full problem set by hearing from all involved, and get everyone’s buy-in for any change.

 That’s when I realized the problem I had as a seller: buying and selling are two wholly different mind-sets and activities!
 The Buy Side is change management-based; the Sell Side involves solution placement.
 And both sales and marketing overlook this discrepancy.

-Once I realized that change management preceded buying, I developed a unique change facilitation process I named Buying Facilitation® for my own sales team.
-Instead of beginning by seeking folks with need, we sought out folks seeking change in the area our solution could support, and facilitated them through the steps they had to take anyway as they approached problem resolution.
+Once I realized that change management preceded buying and that sales overlooked it, I developed a unique change facilitation process I named Buying Facilitation® for my own sales team.
+Instead of beginning by seeking folks with need, we sought folks seeking change in the area our solution could support, and facilitated them through the steps they had to take anyway as they approached problem resolution.

 Once they completed their work with our help and the targeted articles we offered (How to Engage the Right Stakeholders, etc.), we were in line to be their chosen providers.
 I was happily surprised that we no longer needed proposals, and our pitches were greatly diminished as most of their decision making was already done by then.

 We were seen as an active participant in their change and decision processes, a true trusted adviser, and there was no content push that risked annoying them.
 Not only did sales close in half the time, we stopped wasting time because we spent more time facilitating folks who were real buyers.
 My business doubled.